OFS/oneapi-asp/n6001/README.md

 The repository is structured as follows:

-* bringup: contains files used by 'aocl install' command to install prerequisite software on a target system and to load a Shim/BSP.
+* bringup: contains files used by 'aocl install' command to install prerequisite software on a target system and to load a ASP.
 The files are stored in two separate git submodules that each use git-lfs to store their contents.

-* hardware: contains files used by the OneAPI/OpenCL compiler to integrate the generated kernel code with platform specific code.
+* hardware: contains files used by the OneAPI compiler to integrate the generated kernel code with platform specific code.
 Contains distinct shim targets with distinct functionalities (ex.
 USM and non-USM variants targeting the same board platform).

-* linux64: contains the libraries and utilities that are used by the OneAPI/OpenCL software stack.
+* linux64: contains the libraries and utilities that are used by the OneAPI software stack.
 The repository itself contains a few scripts that are checked-in to linux64/libexec.
 The linux64 directory is also the target for files compiled from the source directory.

-* scripts: a variety of helper scripts used for configuring Shim/BSP and for running tests
+* scripts: a variety of helper scripts used for configuring ASP and for running tests

-* source: the source code that is used to compile MMD and utilities that are used by the OpenCL runtime to interface with the Shim/BSP.

-## Shim/BSP variants
+## ASP variants

 The `hardware` folder contains subdirectories with the 2 different Shim/BSP variants: